 Factories located in Castilla y León, Cataluña and Navarra, dedicated to the manufacture of different products:

-Aranda de Duero: manufacture of milk and dairy products
+Aranda de Duero: milk packaging, production of dairy products and soy beverages.

 Delegations distributed throughout Spanish national territory for the storage of the final product and commercial activity.

 We have also established three types of 'Scope' within the Corporate Carbon Footprint analysis, which can be seen in detail in the following diagram:

 Emissions associated with the consumption of fuels (natural gas and diesel) and the refilling of refrigerant gases in refrigeration equipment.